Is 27 inches good for gaming?

 Dell S2719DGF is a good 27 inch gaming monitor that has a 155Hz refresh rate, a TN panel, and ordinary quality of the image.

 It offers such gaming features as FreeSync variable refresh rate technology support, very low input lag, and fast response time.
 Dell S2719DGF has a regular matte surface with a “soft” anti-glare screen coating.

 This 27-inch monitor for gaming has AU Optronics TN (Twisted Nematic) panel, a refresh rate of 155Hz, and true 8-bit color (without dithering).

-It also boasts a 1ms grey to grey response time, which is rather common for monitors with such a panel type and refresh rate.
+This G-SYNC monitor also boasts a 1ms grey to grey response time, which is rather common for monitors with such a panel type and refresh rate.

 Acer Nitro XZ272OUR CHOICE